 Its owners call this a "theme park," but there are hardly any attractions at The Flintsones Bedrock City.
 There is a train ride, a slide, a model of a dinosaur...and not much else.
 You can order a bronto burger at Fred's Diner.
 We are pretty sure the burger is not actually made out of brontosaurus meat.
 If you go, be sure to have a yabba dabba doo time.

 05 of 07

-Not a theme park, per se.
+Old Tucson Studios is not a theme park, per se.
 This real, working movie studio has a long-time Hollywood connection.
-Features tours, exhibits, and Wild West entertainment.
-Don't go expecting Universal Studios.
+It features tours, exhibits, and Wild West entertainment.
+Don't go expecting Universal Studios Hollywood.
 Rides include antique cars, a train, a carousel, and a walk-through mine.
 You can make reservations to ride horses on the park's trails.

 06 of 07

 07 of 07